asyncapi/modelina/docs/advanced.md

 Check out this [example out for a live demonstration](../examples/custom-logging).

 ## Change the generated indentation type and size
-In some scenarios, depending on how you stitch them together, you might need to change the indentation type or size both of these cases are fully supported.
+In some scenarios, depending on how you stitch them together, you might need to change the indentation type or size and both of these cases are fully supported.

 Check out this [example out for a live demonstration](../examples/indentation-type-and-size).